-An ATM skimmer has two components.
-The first is a small device that’s generally inserted over the ATM card slot.
-When you insert your ATM card, the device creates a copy of the data on the magnetic strip of your card.
+A skimmer traditionally has two components.
+The first is a small device that’s generally inserted over the card slot.
+When you insert your card, the device creates a copy of the data on the magnetic strip of your card.
 The card passes through the device and enters the machine, so everything will appear to be functioning normally—but your card data has just been copied.

 The second part of the device is a camera.
-A small camera is placed somewhere it can see the keypad—perhaps at the top of the ATM’s screen, just above the number pad, or to the side of the pad.
+A small camera is placed somewhere it can see the keypad—perhaps at the top of an ATM’s screen, just above the number pad, or to the side of the pad.
 The camera is pointed at the keypad and it captures you entering your PIN.
-The ATM appears to be functioning normally, but the attackers just copied your card’s magnetic strip and your PIN.
+The terminal continues to function normally, but the attackers just copied your card’s magnetic strip and stole your PIN.

-The attackers can use this data to program a bogus ATM card with the magnetic strip data and use it in ATM machines, entering your PIN and withdrawing money from your bank accounts.
+The attackers can use this data to program a bogus card with the magnetic strip data and use it in other ATMs, entering your PIN and withdrawing money from your bank accounts.

-ATM skimmers are becoming more and more sophisticated.
-Instead of a device fitted over a card slot, a skimmer may be a small, unnoticeable device inserted into the card slot itself.
+All that said, skimmers are also becoming more and more sophisticated.
+Instead of a device fitted over a card slot, a skimmer may be a small, unnoticeable device inserted into the card slot itself, often called a shimmer.

-Instead of a camera pointed at the keypad, the attackers may be using an overlay—a fake keyboard fitted over the real keypad.
+Instead of a camera pointed at the keypad, the attackers may also be using an overlay—a fake keyboard fitted over the real keypad.
 When you press a button on the fake keypad, it logs the button you pressed and presses the real button underneath.
 These are harder to detect.
 Unlike a camera, they’re also guaranteed to capture your PIN.

-ATM skimmers generally store the data they capture on the device itself.
+Skimmers generally store the data they capture on the device itself.
 The criminals have to come back and retrieve the skimmer to get the data it’s captured.
-However, more ATM skimmers are now transmitting this data wirelessly over Bluetooth or even cellular data connections.
+However, more skimmers are now transmitting this data wirelessly over Bluetooth or even cellular data connections.

-Here are some tricks for spotting ATM skimmers.
-You can’t spot every ATM skimmer, but it won’t hurt to take a quick look around before withdrawing money.
+Here are some tricks for spotting card skimmers.
+You can’t spot every skimmer, but you should definitely take a quick look around before withdrawing money.

 - Jiggle the Card Reader: If the card reader moves around when you try to jiggle it with your hand, something probably isn’t right.
-A real card reader should be attached to the ATM so well that it won’t move around—a skimmer overlaid over the card reader may move around.
+A real card reader should be attached to the terminal so well that it won’t move around—a skimmer overlaid over the card reader may move around.

-- Look at the ATM Machine: Take a quick look at the ATM machine.
-Does anything look a bit out-of-place?
+- Look at the Terminal: Take a quick look at the payment terminal itself.
+Does anything look a bit out of place?
 Perhaps the bottom panel is a different color from the rest of the machine because it’s a fake piece of plastic placed over the real bottom panel and the keypad.
 Perhaps there’s an odd-looking object that contains a camera.